Health & Safety

 Patrol Boat Safety Courses

-Wakatere offers members and parents of junior club members, the opportunity to enrol in a certified Patrol Boat Safety Course so they are able to skipper or crew a club boat this season and the next.
+Wakatere offers members and parents of junior club members, the opportunity to enrol in a certified Patrol Boat Safety Course so they are able to skipper a club boat as an 'approved driver'.
 No previous experience required.

 {{errors.first('rs-2e3d-68d0-1aee', 'rs-2e3d-516e-4fcf')}}